 - Something unclear?
 Consult with your instructor and/or classmates.

 Lessons are designed to be completed in one week (except for Lesson 4).
 The suggested beginning dates are on a Mondays.
-Your assignments and discussion board posting will be due about one week after a lesson's start date, usually on a Tuesday (except for Lessons 13, 14 and 15).
+Your assignments and discussion board posting will be due about one week after a lesson's start date, usually on a Tuesday (except for Lesson 13).
 Discussion postings must be completed by the assignment due date for that lesson to receive participation points.
 However, subsequent discussion postings are encouraged anytime.
 Need extra time to complete a lesson?
-Contact the instructor in advance!
+Contact the instructor in advance, please!

 Course Grading System